Oscars 2019: How to stream online, start time, nominees, predictions and more

-Oscars 2019 is just a week away.
-We still don't know who's going to host, but here's what we do know about the 91st Oscar ceremony.
+Oscars 2019, a.k.a. the 91st annual Academy Awards, is less than a week away.
+We still don't know who's going to host (if anybody does), but we still know plenty about the ceremony.

 We know who's nominated -- and that Black Panther is up for best picture and might even have a slight chance.
 We also know how, when and where to watch the show online.